Garrett Cooper Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Garrett Cooper (.342 batting average in his past 10 games), take on starter Miles Mikolas and the St. Louis Cardinals at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins, including Garrett Cooper (.333 batting average in his past 10 games), take on starter Adam Wainwright and the St. Louis Cardinals at LoanDepot park, Tuesday at 1:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Braves.
+He had a hitless performance in his previous game (0-for-2) against the Cardinals.

 Garrett Cooper Game Info & Props vs. the Cardinals